This page is designed to answer the following questions:

 Why risk assessment should be reviewed and revised regularly

 Risk assessments should be reviewed regularly and, if necessary, updated to reflect any changes in the situations or the individuals that they cover.
-For example, an individual may have originally had a risk assessment around their mobility whilst recovering from knee surgery but as their knee heals and their mobility improves then the risks would decrease.
+For example, an individual may have originally had a risk assessment around their mobility whilst recovering from knee surgery but as their knee heals and their mobility improves then the risks would decrease and the risk assessment would be adjusted accordingly.
 Conversely, if an individual has dementia and their condition has worsened, the risk assessment would need to be reviewed and updated to cater for additional risks.

 The Care Quality Commission (CQC) requires a risk assessment to be reviewed following any incident which could cause harm.
 For example, after an individual has a fall or self-harms.